Anglicans Online

 'We aim to help churches to make the most effective use of their resources - buildings, money and people - in worship of God and in service to their local community.
 Most people think of the Church as a building, but this understanding falls a long way short.
 The Church is a body, growing out of God's eternal purpose to reconcile humanity to himself.'

-The London Challenge
+The London Internet Church

 The MB Reckitt Trust (formerly the Christendom Trust)